-A major feature of the garden is the wrought iron arbour known as the ‘Birdcage’ which was made by the celebrated ironsmith Robert Bakewell in 1706-1708 for £120.
+A major feature of the garden is the wrought iron arbour known as the ‘Birdcage’ which was designed and constructed by the celebrated ironsmith Robert Bakewell between 1706-1708 and finally completed in 1711 for £120.

 It was made in the basement of ‘Stone House’, which still stands on the South side of the parish church.
 The arbour made Bakewell famous, but its manufacture left him penniless.

 In form, it is derived from wooden arbours common on French gardens.
 Bakewell went on to produce famous ironwork for many important buildings.
 Two other examples nearby are the chancel screens in Derby Cathedral and Staunton Harold Church.

 One of the most beautiful and well-kept gardens we have ever seen.
 Fabulous.

 Wild garlic was amazing.
 Loved all the planting & animals, and the birds on the pond.